davidkroell/homemade-di/README.md

 }
 ```

-I left some null-handling and edge-cases here, but basically that's it.
+I left out some null-handling and edge-cases here, but basically that's it.

-You can now add an generic method to make the library more easy to use:
+We can now add an generic method to make the library more easy to use:

 ```c#
 public T GetService<T>()